-If you decide to buy both, the most convinient option would be to buy this bundle, which include the piano iteslf, the HML-1 furniture stand and the F-350 pedal board.
+If you decide to buy both, the most convenient and cost-efficient option would be this bundle, which includes the piano itself, the HML-1 furniture stand and the F-350 pedal board.

 The ES110 is a portable instrument that’s why many players enjoy using the piano for gigs and in the studio.
 Indeed, the ES110 is pretty easy to transport for relatively short distances (by car).

 However, doing that without proper protection may damage the piano.
 A padded keyboard bag will solve this problem.

 Kawai offers the optional SC-2 Keyboard Bag designed for the ES100/ES110 keyboards.
 This is a high-quality and durable bag but also is quite expensive and hard to find in the USA.

 Here are some great alternatives that you might want to check out:

 - 1. Gator 88 Note Keyboard Gig Bag

 - 2. Kaces 15-KB Xpress Series Keyboard Bag

 Headphones come in very handy when you want to practice in private, focusing solely on your playing and not disturbing others nearby.